 Are Raw Diets Safe?Yes!
 Dogs have a shorter digestive tract and higher levels of acidity in their digestive system.
 Therefore, they can tolerate a higher level of bacteria than us humans.
 When a dog is fed a species appropriate diet, their immune system is optimally strong and their digestive system is functioning properly.
 The acidity level in their stomachs is also very high on a raw diet, which makes it an undesirable environment for bacteria to survive.
 Remember, raw meat is what nature intended dogs to eat.
 Quality raw meats are not just perfectly safe for dogs, they are ideal!

-- It is recommended to fast your dog for one meal prior to introducing a new diet.
+- Fast your dog for one meal prior to introducing a new diet.

 - Take the transition as slow as your dog needs.
 Monitor stool and slowly increase raw food portion every few days.

-- For our finicky pups we recommend you start by serving their first few meals lightly cooked for 6-7 minutes in a pan on low heat.
+- For finicky pups, we recommend you start by serving their first few meals lightly cooked for 6-7 minutes in a pan on low heat.

 - For dogs with highly sensitive stomachs, we recommend prepping their stomach with either goats milk or slippery elm.